ewcp/ewcp.github.io/docs/research-agenda.markdown

 ---

 # The EWCP FRC Research Agenda
+This document represents EWCP's vision for the achievable scientific and technological advancements to be made within the youth STEM competition community, and especially the FIRST Robotics Competition (FRC) community, within the next five years.

+EWCP’s mission is to develop the sustainability of competitive youth STEM teams and strengthen the diversity, robustness, and impact of the youth STEM education community through strategic advocacy, expert consensus-building, and technical leadership.

 ## Controls
 ### HMI.01
 Characterize the relationship between angular deflection and output signal for the thumbstick axes of frequently-used gamepads.